Gamemackerel/Experience-Land/codebase.md

       </ThemedView>

       <ThemedView style={styles.section}>
-        <ThemedText >This is a special place where you can travel into and explore other worlds and perspectives.</ThemedText>
+        <ThemedText >This is a special place where you can travel to other worlds and explore new perspectives.</ThemedText>
       </ThemedView>

       <ThemedView style={styles.section}>